jup-ag/space-station/blog/2023-07-27-jup-v3-metis-routing-algo/index.md

 ---

-## 2. DCA (Dollar-Cost Averaging) Beta!
+## DCA (Dollar-Cost Averaging)

 Secondly, we are also delighted to introduce our DCA Beta, a non-custodial, on-chain dollar cost averaging solution to automate the purchase or sale of any token.

 ![DCA1](DCA1.png)

+### How it works

-**Here’s how it works:** If you choose to use USDC 900 to buy SOL daily over 9 days, 900 USDC will be transferred from your wallet to the non-custodial program and executed over the next 9 days.
+If you choose to use USDC 900 to buy SOL daily over 9 days, 900 USDC will be transferred from your wallet to the non-custodial program and executed over the next 9 days.

 1. Your first order to sell 100 USDC for SOL will take place immediately at the best price available then.
 2. Your second order to sell the next 100 USDC for SOL will take place approximately 24 hours after the initial order at the best price available then